 What do you want to become?

-Career Overview: Occupational Therapists help their patients improve upon, develop or recover the skills necessary to carry out daily life and work functions.
+Occupational Therapist Job Description: Occupational Therapists help their patients improve upon, develop or recover the skills necessary to carry out daily life and work functions

 Become a Occupational Therapist

 The role of an Occupational Therapist is to help patients of all ages overcome physical obstacles which prevent them from leading fully functioning lives.
 While some patients require the assistance of an Occupational Therapist because of developmental disorders or chronic conditions, others seek out their help after experiencing conditions such as having a stroke.
 In helping these patients regain functionality, Occupational Therapists, or “OTs,” first assess a patient’s medical history, then observes them engaging in a series of tasks while asking them questions about their overall physical functionality.
 Occupational Therapy Assistants often provide aid to these professionals during evaluations and therapies.
 Learn about Occupational Therapy Assistant requirements today!

 Next, an OT will evaluate a patient’s condition and then develop a treatment plan.
 This plan will incorporate activities helping a patient work toward goals and that will determine if special equipment (wheelchair, walker, eating aids, etc.) is needed.
 To help patients increase their function, Occupational Therapists may also evaluate their homes or workplaces to see what improvements, if any, could be made to these settings to help a patient function.
 Additionally, OTs may be needed to educate family members or friends of a patient on how to accommodate their needs.
 Learn about other occupational therapy careers today!

 “I am so in love with occupational therapy,” Cara Koscinski, an Occupational Therapist practicing in South Carolina, said.
 “Occupational therapy offers the flexibility and freedom to match a workplace settings with the personality of the practicing Occupational Therapist.”